chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 <!-- - Place your intermediate CA into the `pem` file. -->

-1. If your organization issues certificate from an intermediate CA, then place the respective certificate after the server certificate as per order listed.
+1. If your organization issues a certificate from an intermediate CA, place the respective certificate after the server certificate as per order listed.
 For example, in `certs/pg_ssl_public.pem`, paste it as them as listed:

 - Server Certificate
 - Intermediate CA Certificate 1
 - Intermediate CA Certificate n

-1. Type the command, `./scripts/credentials set ssl` (with the appropriate options) and press **Enter**.
+1. Execute the command, `./scripts/credentials set ssl` (with the appropriate options).
 This command deploys the nodes.

-1. Type the command, `./scripts/credentials set ssl  --help` and press **Enter**.
-This command provides you information and list of commands related to certificate rotation.
+1. Type the command, `./scripts/credentials set ssl  --help`.
+This command provides you with information and a list of commands related to certificate rotation.

-1. For rotating the PostgreSQL credentials, type the command `./scripts/credentials set postgresql --auto` and press **Enter**. .
+1. For rotating the PostgreSQL credentials, execute the command `./scripts/credentials set postgresql --auto`.

-1. For rotating the elasticsearch credentials, type the command, `./scripts/credentials set elasticsearch --auto` and press **Enter**.
+1. For rotating the elasticsearch credentials, execute the command, `./scripts/credentials set elasticsearch --auto`.